rdegges/rdegges-blog/articles/2011/devops-django-part-4-choosing-heroku.md

     How does the Heroku architecture compare?
 Don't you still need to run multiple web dynos?
 Is high-availability baked into their PostgreSQL offering?
-How about RabbitMQ—near as I can tell, that offering is in private beta?
+How about RabbitMQ-near as I can tell, that offering is in private beta?

 -   Feb 18 2012, 10:52 PM